 Germany spends more than 5,200 euros per capita on healthcare, or about 11 percent of its GDP, according to the WHO.
 This is roughly the same as Sweden.
 But at 80 years, German life expectancy is statistically lower than Spain, Italy and other less affluent EU countries.

-Our personal experience is, providers in the urban areas are better trained and compensated than in rural.
+Our personal experience is, providers in the urban areas are better trained and compensated than in rural areas.
 So Berlin, Munich and Frankfurt are likely to offer the best quality of clinical care.

 Ease of immigration: 8

 Getting a long-term visa in Germany for non-EU people can be very tough.
 You can read Lily Cichanowicz’s post here about all the hoops she as an American had to jump through to get her freelance artist visa.
-But German policymakers are considering legislation to make it easier for German companies to open hard-to-fill jobs to auslanders.
-For example, skilled workers such as coders or IT techs would be able to enter the country for six months in order to look for a job in Germany.
+But German policymakers just passed legislation to make it easier for German companies to open hard-to-fill jobs to ausländers.
+The Fachkräftezuwanderungsgesetz – or skilled labour immigration law – makes it easier for employers to recruit non-EU citizens.
+Skilled workers such as coders or IT techs can now enter the country for six months in order to look for a job in Germany.

 Career opportunities: 10